makaveli10/Chrome-Audio-Capturer/README.md

   const source = audioCtx.createMediaStreamSource(stream);
   let mediaRecorder = new Recorder(source);
 ```

+### Automatic Speech Recognition
+We use OpenAI-whisper model to process the audio continuously and send the transcription back to the client.
+We apply a few optimizations on top of OpenAI's implementation to improve performance and run it faster in a real-time manner.
+To this end, we used [faster-whisper](https://github.com/guillaumekln/faster-whisper) which is 4x faster than OpenAI's implementation.

+### Voice Activity Detection
+For VAD, we use [silero-vad](https://github.com/snakers4/silero-vad) which is both efficient and accurate for detecting voice activity.
+It takes around ```1ms``` to process a single audio chunk of ```30ms```.
+We use the ONNX model in the browser to only send the audio to the server when there is a voice activity.

 ### Tab Management
 To allow audio capture on multiple tabs simultaneously, I stored the `tabId` of each tab being captured into the `sessionStorage` object.
 When a `stopCapture` command is issued, the extension will check whether the current tab is the same as the tab that the capture was started on, and only stop the specific instance of the capture on the current tab.